troeger/fuzzed/README.md

 You can try the editor at http://fuzzed.org.

-## Local installation

-Currently not supported.
-Use http://fuzzed.org or wait for https://github.com/troeger/fuzzed/issues/107 to be finished.

 ## Development

 Thanks for your interest in this project.
 We would love to have you on-board.
 There is some information in the [Wiki](https://github.com/troeger/fuzzed/wiki/Home).
 The developers discuss in the [ORE forum](https://groups.google.com/forum/#!forum/ore-dev).

-The only tested environment for development is a Docker image.
+The only supported environment for development is a Docker image.

-Get a checkout of the master, or the latest release tag, and run:
+Get a checkout and run:

-``make docker-dev-build``
+``make shell``

-This takes a while and installs a development and execution environment for frontend and backend in a Docker image.
+This installs a complete development environment in a new Docker image on your machine and enters it.

-When this was successful, the next step is to enter the container:

-``make docker-dev``

 Inside the container, you can use SCons to build neccessary static code parts: